 - Check the website with the dorm information the day before your move-in day.

-- Gather hanging clothes and add a kitchen bag over the clothes with the hangers showing.
+- Gather the hanging clothes and place a kitchen bag over them, allowing the hangers to show.

 - Have all your decorating items in one bag.